jackmorrison12/personal-site/content/notes/image-registration.md

 Shearing is essentially a rotation, an unisotropic scaling, and then rotating back

-Each of these are represented by a matrix, and if we multiple them together, then we get one large matrix with 6 degrees of freedom
+Each of these are <mark>represented by a matrix</mark>, and if we multiple them together, then we get one large matrix with 6 degrees of freedom

 ### Freeform Deformations

-This is a low-dimensional deformation model with many degrees of freedom
+This is a <mark>low-dimensional deformation model</mark> with <mark>many degrees of freedom</mark>

-An object is embedded in a regular grid defined over the image domain
+An object is <mark>embedded in a regular grid</mark> defined over the image domain

-It then applies transformations to some of the control points in that grid
+It then applies <mark>transformations</mark> to some of the <mark>control points</mark> in that grid

-The intermediate points use interpolation to move
+The intermediate points use <mark>interpolation</mark> to move

-A basis function is used in order to figure out how much of each control point transformation influences the neighbouring points, allowing a smooth transformation
+A <mark>basis function</mark> is used in order to figure out how much of each control point transformation influences the neighbouring points, allowing a smooth transformation

 Some other deformation models are: